ModelOriented/hstats/README.md

 ![](man/figures/interact.png)

 **Interpretation**

-- About 10% of prediction variability comes from interaction effects.
+- About 10% of prediction variability is unexplained by the sum of all main effects.
 - The strongest overall interactions are associated with "OCEAN_DIST" and "LONGITUDE".
 For instance, we can say that about 6% of prediction variability can be attributed to all interactions of "OCEAN_DISTANCE".
 - About 15.6% of the joint effect variability of above two features comes from their pairwise interaction.